 How to hack Computers at Public WiFi Hotspots

-I am not giving a step by step procedure to hacking.
+I am not giving a step-by-step procedure to hacking.
 I never tried it.
 You can visit the Darknet for tutorials on the topic.
 Darknet is the non-indexed part of the Internet where crime thrives.

 But one need not really get to the Darknet and search for tutorials on how to hack.
-There are plenty of software available on the regular Internet, as well, to help you hack others’ computers and mobile devices.
+There is plenty of software available on the regular Internet, as well, to help you hack others’ computers and mobile devices.
 For example, you can download software that converts your laptop into a WiFi Hotspot – if your computer is already connected to the Internet.
 If you use that software at a public place, others there will confuse your computer with the public hotspot and will connect to it without giving it a second thought.
 The Hacker could thus set up a free WiFi point and hope you connect to it – or he can even force your device to connect to it.
 He then steals all the information that you transmit.

-With the help of such software, you can have a setup to peep into others computers and tablets or even smartphones connected to your computer, assuming it to be a public WiFi.
-With a little luck, you can also find out software that might help you take over others computers and do what you want instead of what the actual user wants.
+With the help of such software, you can have a setup to peep into other computers and tablets or even smartphones connected to your computer, assuming it to be a public WiFi.
+With a little luck, you can also find software that might help you take over others computers and do what you want instead of what the actual user wants.

 What information can be Hacked at Public WiFi

 If a person manages to access your computer, he or she can easily check out what you are doing – by checking out the packets incoming and outgoing from your computer.
-She or he may also access your screen to see what all windows are open and what are you working at.
+She or he may also access your screen to see what windows are open and what you are working at.
 The person may also check into your browsing history and see what you were looking at, until a few minutes ago.
 It depends on the time you are at the public place and how the patient is the hacker.

 The hacker may also take control of your computer and redirect you to other websites rather than the ones you wish to access.
 Sometimes, it may be lookalikes of the website you wish to visit and may steal the password and ID required to log in – just as phishing works.
-Sniffing the outgoing and incoming packets on the hacked network too, allows the criminal to figure out websites you are using and the login credentials for the sites.
+Sniffing the outgoing and incoming packets on the hacked network, too, allows the criminal to figure out the websites you are using and the login credentials for the sites.

 Besides, the hacker may know your operating system, computer configuration, browsers you have been using, and other similar information.
 In short, the criminal-minded may access all the data on your computer as if he or she were using your computer with your permission.